michaeldegroot/mysql-cache/README.md

 ## API

 ###  .query (sql,params,callback,data)
-_Will execute the given SQL and cache the result if it is a SELECT statement.
-If the SQL was executed and cached before it will skip the database request and retrieve it from the cache straight away._
+_Will execute the given SQL and cache the result if it's a SELECT statement.
+If the SQL was executed before, it will skip the database request and retrieve it from the cache straight away._

 __Example__